jpw1991/chebs-necromancy/ChebsNecromancy/Package/README.md

 Date | Version | Notes
 --- | --- | ---
-27/03/2023 | 2.5.9 | fix a null object exception for structure friendly-fire code; ships ignore minion impact damage 25/03/2023 | 2.5.8 | miners pop an entire rock/node in one whack because completely mining the fragments seems impossible 25/03/2023 | 2.5.7 | permit multiple miners to whack same rock; overhaul rock whacking logic for lumberjacks and miners; remove collision on draugr heads
+27/03/2023 | 2.5.9 | fix a null object exception for structure friendly-fire code; ships ignore minion impact damage; fix problem of duplicate resource drops on death if crate is enabled
+25/03/2023 | 2.5.8 | miners pop an entire rock/node in one whack because completely mining the fragments seems impossible 25/03/2023 | 2.5.7 | permit multiple miners to whack same rock; overhaul rock whacking logic for lumberjacks and miners; remove collision on draugr heads
 23/03/2023 | 2.5.6 | make miners lerp as they mine so that they have increased odds of being able to connect a blow with a stone; fix null object